-Podcast: Amazon’s ML Solutions Lab head on the biggest AI mistakes businesses make
+The AI Show: Amazon data science head on the 3 biggest AI mistakes businesses make

 Building artificial intelligence into your products, services, and processes can make you smarter, faster, and better able to compete.
 But building smart systems using machine learning is not like buying an accounting package or an enterprise resource planning system.

-That’s why executives need as much training as engineers when adopting AI, said Larry Pizette, the head of Amazon’s Machine Learning Solutions Lab, in a podcast interview.
+That’s why executives need as much training as engineers when adopting AI, said Larry Pizette, the head of of data science at Amazon’s Machine Learning Solutions Lab, in the latest edition of The AI Show from VentureBeat.
 It’s also key to understanding the major mistakes companies make when they’re kicking off AI projects.

 “The part that I think gets missed frequently is teaching the business folks, because people always think about the data scientists and the software developers learning about these skills,” said Pizette.
 “The business folks need to learn as well.”

 As part of his role leading data science for Amazon’s machine learning solutions group, Pizette has worked with over 175 companies on AI projects.
 That experience has taught him a thing or two about what works and what doesn’t.